jasonmccreary/laravel-additions/README.md

 </p>

 # Additions for Laravel
-This package contains Laravel "additions" I have used within my Laravel applications over the years.
+This package contains "additions" to Laravel I have used within my Laravel applications over the years.
+All of them are aimed to improve the developer experience and code readability.
+Many of these additions have been attempted in the Laravel framework, but not yet merged.

-While some additions are available, this package is still a WIP (work in progress).

 ## Requirements